vestrel00/contacts-android/docs/blockednumbers/about-blocked-numbers.md

 The `BlockedNumber.number` is the phone number to block as the user entered it.
 It may or may not be formatted (e.g. (012) 345-6789).

-> Other than regular phone numbers, the blocked number provider can also store addresses (such
+> ℹ️ Other than regular phone numbers, the blocked number provider can also store addresses (such
 > as email) from which a user can receive messages, and calls.

 The `BlockedNumber.normalizedNumber` is the `number`'s E164 representation (e.g. +10123456789).
 This